Transformations support the higher order functions

 The reducer function is used to combine each value of the input array with a running result, and is called on input array values from left-to-right.

-At the start of the operation, we haven't yet computed a running result, so we combine the first item of the collection with the initial value.
-Otherwise, we combine each subsequent value with the result of invoking the reducer function on the previous element.
+At the start of the operation, a running result hasn't yet been computed, so you combine the first item of the collection with the initial value.
+Otherwise, you combine each subsequent value with the result of invoking the reducer function on the previous element.

 reduce(Function: Any, Any -> Any reducer, Any initialValue, Any a)